rtlrecguy-del/tkinterGrid/README.md

 Run code by running radio.sh or tv.sh.
 If it has proper permissions it should open the termux-x11 app.

 To exit press left three times consecutively.
-Place the location on your filesystem of m3u or radio url in the correct variable in code.
+Place the location on your filesystem of tv url file with four urls or radio url in the correct variable in code.